Solutions

 Hands-on ability

-Fulfilling orders yourself allows you to take full control of your orders.
-This can help out in a lot of situations, and allow you to go above and beyond with your customer service.
+Fulfillment by Merchant allows you to take full control of your orders.
+This can allow you to go above and beyond with your customer service.

-Better, more personal service is a great way to get more positive reviews from your customers.
+Better, more personal service is a great way for Amazon sellers to get more positive reviews.

-It’s also easier to take products out of circulation and inspect them if customers complain of quality issues or defects (with FBA you’ll have to get your stock sent back to you, and then send it back again).
+It’s also easier to take products out of circulation and inspect them if customers complain of quality issues or defects.
+Fulfillment by Amazon requires you to create a removal order and have all stock pulled out of circulation in Amazon’s fulfillment centers.

 Better for slow-moving, big or heavy products